I’m going to raise my hand right now and admit that I am a yeller.

 YELLING AT KIDS, WHY DO WE DO IT?

 In order to work out how to stop yelling, we first need to address the reasons why we yell in the first place.

-We also need to look at the effects of what yelling at a toddler does.
+We also need to look at the effects of what yelling at a toddler or a child does.

 Most of the time we yell when we want control, when we feel we are not being heard by the other person.